timvdc/poetry/README.md

 notion of sense by looking at the context of words.

 NOTE: experimental, unclean, and badly documented development version.
-At the moment, the code is not very clean and badly documented; it will undergo significant rewrites in the following months.
+At the moment, the code is not very clean, and it will undergo significant rewrites in the following months.

 Currently hard-coded for execution on the GPU.